fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/Remove-AzureRMVMSqlServerExtension.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmVMSqlServerExtension** cmdlet removes an AzuressNoVersion extension from a virtual machine.
+The **Remove-AzureRmVMSqlServerExtension** cmdlet removes an AzureSQL Server extension from a virtual machine.

 ## EXAMPLES